 If you live in the UK, the rule is reversed: place the punctuation outside of the quotes.

-If you’re wrapping a full sentence within parentheses, the sentence-terminating punctuation must stay within the parentheses:
+If you’re wrapping a full sentence within parentheses, the final punctuation must stay within those parentheses:

 Correct: John is stupid.
 (He scored 35 on an IQ test.)
 He’ll die young.

 Incorrect: John is stupid.
 (He scored 35 on an IQ test).
 He’ll die young.

 In contrast, if you’re wrapping merely a portion of a sentence in parentheses, leave the sentence’s ending punctuation outside the parentheses:

 Great writing consists only of needed words.
 For example, notice how many words in the following passage serve little purpose.